 - Complete assignment and turn in to your instructor’s box.

-- Sign out at the Student Attendance Computer.
+- Sign out at the Student Attendance Desk.

-- Food and beverages are not allowed in the Language Lab.
+- Food and beverages are not allowed in the Lab.

-- Since the Language Lab is primarily a study area, you must be considerate of others by keeping conversation low and to a minimum.
+- Be considerate of others by keeping conversation low and to a minimum.

 - You may print up to 5 pages of lab related work per visit.

-- Cell phones must be turned off before coming into the Language Lab.
+- Cell phones must be put on silent before coming into the Language Lab.
 If your phone

 goes off, you will be asked to leave, and return when you are finished with your call.